jmnicolescu/terraform-vsphere-deploy-caasp-1m/Readme.md

-### Deployment and Configuration of SUSE CaaS Platform 4.2.5 on VMware vSphere 7.0
+### Automated deployment of SUSE CaaS Platform 4.2.5 on VMware vSphere 7.0

-####  Build Scenario 1 - one Admin Node, one Master Nodes, two Worker Nodes
+####  Deployment Scenario 1 - one Admin Node, one Master Nodes, two Worker Nodes

 ```
 Futures of this build: